Ixtapa Guerrero, Mexico Travel Guide

 Prepare for typical travel ailments.

-Traveler'traveler's Diarrhea: Drink bottled water, eat well-cooked food.
+Traveler'traveler's Diarrhea: Stick to bottled water, eat well-cooked food.
 Carry Over-the-counter anti-diarrhea medication.

 Prevention is in tropical destinations.

-Ixtapa and Zihuatanejo have private hospitals and clinics catering for travelers.
-They provide good quality care.
+Ixtapa and Zihuatanejo have private hospitals and clinics catering to tourists.
+They give good quality care.
 Hospital General de Zihuatanejo, Hospital Maciel.

 Pharmacies (Farmacias) are widely available.
 Many common medications are available without a prescription.